 Crew protection measures.
 Sharing of safety equipment used for safety demonstrations should be prohibited.
-Safety equipment used for safety demonstration shall be cleaned and disinfected after each sector.
+Safety equipment used for safety demonstration shall be cleaned and disinfected before each use by the crew.
 Crew members should be instructed to provide service only to specific sections of the cabin.
 Additional means of protection, for instance plastic curtains or Plexiglas panels during the boarding process (to be removed once boarding is completed), should be explored.